Everybody wants to change the world. My clients do.

 You go to work to build the future and keep finding yourself solving yesterday's problems.

-If that’s where you are, my work is to hold the whole picture with you, not flinch at the stakes, and stay with you in the tangle until the noise settles, your shoulders drop, and the next true move becomes clear.
+If that is where you are, my work is to hold the whole picture with you, not flinch at the stakes, and stay in the tangle until the noise settles, and the next true move becomes clear.

 I know something about impossible problems.